sirpengi/InstantPalgrave/README.md

 If you are using "what's the weather":
 * First: go to settings.ini and set `city` to your city.

+If you are helping with the development:
+* First: go to settings.ini and set `debug` to `on`.

 ## Trouble with pyaudio

 In fedora I had to `dnf install portaudio-devel`.
 Ubuntu users might need `portaudio19-dev`